Enterprise Installs

 You can enable users on your Google domain to sign in to Quilt.
 Refer to [Google's instructions on OAuth2 user agents](https://developers.google.com/identity/protocols/OAuth2UserAgent) and create authorization credentials to identify your Quilt stack to Google's OAuth 2.0 server.

-7. Your AzureBaseUrl will be of the form https://ENDPOINT/TENANT_ID.
-In most cases ENDPOINT is simply login.microsoftonline.com.
-Reference Microsoft identity platform and OpenID Connect protocol and National clouds for further details.
+6. Your `AzureBaseUrl` is `https://login.microsoftonline.com/<TENANT_ID>/v2.0`.
+Reference [Microsoft identity platform and OpenID Connect protocol](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc) and [National clouds](https://learn.microsoft.com/en-us/entra/identity-platform/authentication-national-cloud) for non-standard endpoints.

 1. Go to Okta > Admin > Applications > Applications